Main Page Computing Misc About

 The next option is to use one of the millions of web hosting services on the internet.
 Price is an issue though, so I looked for shared hosting.
 Only a small fraction of the shared hosting services support java, and most of those who do, offer it optionally, for a higher price.
 I'm not sure what the main reason is; I guess either java web applications are harder to support, or the demand is too low.

-After searching a bit, I decided to go with godaddy (using the Deluxe plan; their Economy plan does not support java).
+After searching a bit, I decided to go with godaddy.
 It was the cheapest I found, and a relatively big name, I figured they must do a decent job.
-I also found a couple of articles from users explaining that they had some problems with java hosting at godaddy, but I decided to give it a try anyway.
+Big mistake.
+Godaddy really sucks!
+After struggling with lots of problems and absolutely atrocious support, I finally gave up.

-Finally, around that time, the company where I was working went down (and my bosses left without paying me) and I went back to my previous job, working for a friend.
+Finally, around that time, the company where I was working went down and I went back to my previous job, working for a friend.
 He has a couple of servers in the office (which I had previously helped set up) and kindly let me host the site on one of them.
-So now I have total control and I don't need to pay anything.
+This way I got total control and I didn't need to pay anything.

 Add a comment